mittalshivansh/PollingWidget/readme.md

 * Skipping DI for now to hustle up
 * Implementing MVVM
-* using LiveData for reactive bindings
+* ViewModel to survive the state during orientation change
-* Coroutines for efficient threading
+* LiveData for reactive bindings
-* Giving preference to RecyclerView even for small list.
-As notifyDataSetChanged or updating data operation for normal LinearLayout will be  more expensive than RecyclerView, Also RecyclerView nicer Api helps us to keep the code clean out of the box
+* Coroutines for async tasks